NazimTakhedmit/nio_assignement/README.md

 ###### HOW TO RUN THE PIPELINE

 - clone the repository into a folder
-- Open google colab -> File -> upload notebook -> choose ML_pipeline.ipynb notebook
+- Open Google colab -> File -> upload notebook -> choose ML_pipeline.ipynb notebook
 - google colab -> Runtime -> Run all
 - While running the notebook each part will display log messages regarding training, validation, and testing.
 - Done!